Last Updated on July 30, 2020 by Dave Schoenbeck

 How to Improve Your Business Culture

-A business culture can be ruined by bad managers.
+Bad managers can ruin a business culture.
 A Gallup poll found that 50% of US employees have left a company because of a bad manager.
 Your management team is responsible for modeling the business culture to the rest of your employees and creating the ideal atmosphere.
 Your managers should be caring, supportive, fair, trustworthy, responsive, and accessible.

 Invest in management development.
-When you improve a manager, you improve their entire team, and you improve your business culture.
+When you improve a manager, you improve their entire team and your business culture.
 If you don’t have time to develop your people, where will you find the time to replace them?

-You also have to constantly manage and measure your culture.
+You also have to manage and measure your culture constantly.
 Hire only people that are a good fit and quickly remove malcontents that don’t fit your cultural expectations.
 Negativity spreads like wildfire in the workplace, so if someone’s not on board with your mission, show them the door sooner rather than later.

 Finally, you should trust and empower your employees.
-Include everyone in decisions so they can see they have an impact in the workplace and that they’re a part of the big picture.
+Include everyone in decisions so they can see they impact the workplace and are a part of the big picture.

-It might take some time to change your company’s direction, but investing in a good company culture is worth it in the long run.
-Nurturing a quality culture in your business is a critical responsibility of a CEO.
+Changing your company’s direction might take some time, but investing in good company culture is worth it in the long run.
+A CEO’s critical responsibility is to nurture a quality culture in your business.
 Click here and download my free eBook to learn more about what you can do.

 Coach Dave